Deadwood Huckleberry Topo Flashlight Review

 What I don’t like

-- Topo lines don’t match up when head is tight
+- Topo lines don’t match up when the head is tight

 - Would like even more info to be officially documented (ie 219b temperature, etc).